-Please read all instructions carefully before completing returns.
+Read all instructions carefully before completing returns.

 Include a complete copy of the federal Form 1120 (or any other federal corporate return filed) and all related forms and schedules.
-Corporations that are part of a federal consolidated group must include a federal income tax return or pro-forma and the consolidating schedules showing the income statement, balance sheets, and all other supporting information for the taxpayer.
+Corporations that are part of a federal consolidated group must include a federal income tax return and the consolidating schedules showing the income statement, balance sheets, and all other supporting information for the taxpayer.